-£1m counter-extremism funding returned to Home Office despite rising terror threat
+£1m counterextremism funding returned to Home Office despite rising terror threat

 But no public reports or recommendations to the government have emerged from the event or engagement meetings with different groups listed on the CCE’s website.

-A counter-extremism practitioner, who did not want to be identified, told The Independent “no-one really knows” what the body is doing.
+A counterextremism practitioner, who did not want to be identified, told The Independent that “no one really knows” what the body is doing.

-“How are they countering extremism or helping those on the frontline?” they added.
+“How are they countering extremism or helping those on the front line?” they added.

 “There have been no publications, no policies put forward publicly, no mainstream media interviews.

-“There is little transparency or scrutiny - we don't know what advice he is giving to the government or what his position is on live extremism issues.”
+“There is little transparency or scrutiny – we don't know what advice he [Mr Simcox] is giving to the government or what his position is on live extremism issues.”

 Another source said the CCE’s “output is quite hard to detect”, and that concerns about Ms Braverman’s rhetoric on immigration – which saw her call small boat crossings an “invasion” a day after a terror attack targeting migrants – must be addressed.